pallets/flask/README.rst

 .. code-block:: python

-    # save this as app.py
+    # Save this as app.py
     from flask import Flask

     app = Flask(__name__)